AndrewLeRoux/phase-1-project/README.md

 # Top 25 Board Games

-*This application displays a list of the 25 most popular games as ranked by the Board Game Atlas website,[BoardGameAtlas.com](BoardGameAtlas.com), and lets the user like, favorite, and comment on each game.
+*This application displays a list of the 25 most popular games as ranked by the Board Game Atlas website, [BoardGameAtlas.com](BoardGameAtlas.com) , and lets the user like, favorite, and comment on each game.
 The follwing api below is used to pull this list:*

 [https://api.boardgameatlas.com/api/search?order_by/rank&client_id=at1HSHmb21](https://api.boardgameatlas.com/api/search?order_by/rank&client_id=at1HSHmb21)